getoutreach/stencil/docs/reference-docs/module-hooks.md

 Let's take a scenario where module A wants to put content into a list that Module B generates so that it can add content to some deployment manifests.

-Module B defines a jsonnet section like so:
+Module B defines a jsonnet section like so (note: this module, for all intents and purposes, is name `github.com/getoutreach/module-b`):

 ```tpl
 local mixins = [